AdamVig/stockpile-api/README.md

 ### apiDoc
 Similar to JSDoc, but specifically intended for APIs, it uses [many powerful parameters](http://apidocjs.com/#params) to generate documentation from docstyle comments.

-Comments should be on the controller function that the endpoint uses (`module.exports.getAll`), not the endpoint declaration itself (`app.get(...)`).
-The root URL that apiDoc will use as a prefix for all paths is located in `package.json` under the `apidoc` property.
+Comments should be on the endpoint declaration (`app.get(...)`), not the controller function that the endpoint uses (`module.exports.getAll`).
+Configuration for the ApiDoc generator is located in `package.json` under the `apidoc` property.

 ## Deploying
 Deployments are made directly from the master branch using Travis CI.
 Commits to master should be made only via merged pull requests.